junlabucsd/mm3/docs/Guide-to-folders-and-files.md

 `experiment_name_xy000_p0000_c1.tif`

 Where `experiment_name` is from the parameters file. `xy` is the 3 digit FOV number, `p` is the four digit peak ID (channel ID) and `c` is the single digit color plane.
-FOV number is 1 indexed, color plane is 1 indexed, and the peak ID comes from the X pixel location of the channel midline in the original TIFF images.
+FOV number and color plane are 1 indexed, and the peak ID comes from the X pixel location of the channel midline in the original TIFF images.

 #### Averaged empty channels